 This floor has a complex structure containing vinyl resins, wood fibers, and hard plastic materials.
 So, SPC flooring is reinforced to handle high traffic and weight and is one of the few vinyl floorings that can be used indoors and outdoors.

 WPC Vinyl Flooring

-On the other hand, you should go for a thicker wear layer (in mil) if you’ll be installing the vinyl floor on areas of the home that will see high foot traffic, scratches, and dents.
+On the other hand, you should go for a thicker wear layer (in mil) for surfaces that will see a lot of foot traffic, scratches, and dents.